techbrett/OfficeDocs-SkypeForBusiness/Teams/dial-voice-reference.md

 |DTMF (keypad entry) |Partial  <br/> FirstName + LastName  <br/> LastName + FirstName |No limit  |
 |Speech (voice input) |FirstName  <br/> LastName  <br/> FirstName + LastName  <br/> LastName + FirstName  | No limit  |

-> [!NOTE]
->  You can use the [Dial Scope](create-a-phone-system-auto-attendant.md?tabs=dial-scope) feature to narrow down the names that are reachable by changing the scope for a particular Auto attendant.

 ### Search Considerations

 Auto attendant search is a part of the main Address Book search of Microsoft.
 Exchange Address Book settings affect searches performed via the Auto attendant service.
 For example, if some users in your Address Book settings have the property `-HiddenFromAddressListsEnabled = $true`, then Auto attendant search won't return these users.
 This is similar to the Address Book search experience in Exchange, Teams, and other products.
 For more information about hiding users from the Address Book, see [Manage address lists in Exchange Online](/exchange/address-books/address-lists/manage-address-lists#hide-recipients-from-address-lists).

 Once the main address book settings are verified, the search then proceeds to apply any configured [Dial Scope](create-a-phone-system-auto-attendant.md?tabs=dial-scope) Include or Exclude lists.

+> [!NOTE]
+> You can use the [Dial Scope](create-a-phone-system-auto-attendant.md?tabs=dial-scope) feature to narrow down the names that are reachable by changing the scope for a particular Auto attendant.
+>
-Note that it might take up to 24 hours for Active Directory Address Book updates to be reflected in the Auto attendant search results.
+> It might take up to 24 hours for Active Directory Address Book updates to be reflected in the Auto attendant search results.
 This timeframe also applies to the addition of new users or the removal of existing ones.

 ## Dial by Name - Keypad (DTMF) entry